 School-Led Tutoring is one of the three NTP tuition routes for 2021/22.
-Under this route, all eligible state-funded primary, middle and secondary schools and academy trusts in England will receive a direct, ring-fenced grant from the Department of Education to spend on local tutoring provision.
+Under this route, all eligible state-funded primary, middle and secondary schools and academy trusts in England will receive a direct, ring-fenced grant from the Department for Education to spend on local tutoring provision.

-As part of the NTP, School-Led Tutoring is designed to help close the education gap between disadvantaged pupils and their peers.
+As part of the NTP, School-Led Tutoring is designed to help close the education gap between pupils and their peers.
 We know that these pupils were disproportionately affected during school disruptions as a result of COVID-19.
 The grant should therefore focus on providing support to these pupils, although schools can use their discretion to extend it to other pupils in need of catch-up support.

 Some internal staff will be required to successfully complete a free, online tutoring training course developed and delivered by Education Development Trust before they can begin delivering sessions.
 This applies to staff without QTS, with the exception of non-QTS teachers who have at least two years’ experience in the subject and phase in which they wish to tutor in.
 All Teaching Assistants must complete the 11-hour online training course.

 Internal staff with QTS can begin tutoring from September, along with external tutors.
 A shorter course in best tutoring practice will be available for internal staff with QTS and we strongly recommend teachers complete this once the training becomes available.
 The training will be available from November 8th and more details will be issued in due course.

 Training must be completed within 4-weeks.

 The Department for Education has published two documents on School-Led Tutoring which provide comprehensive details on how to plan, access and deliver this tuition route.
 These should be read together: